F-Naddaf/HYF-Module-HTMLCSSGIT/Week1/ReadME.txt

 Digital Resume.
-Following the required commands to build the digital resume. using some of the semantic HTML like: main, header. using as many <div>'s and <class>'s i can. using flex-box and positions.
+Following the required commands to build the digital resume. using some of the semantic HTML like: main, header, time. using as many <div>'s and <class>'s i can. using flex-box and positions.